jared-hughes/defcpu/README.md

 - `REX.W` prefix switching instructions.
 - Any `REX` prefix switching legacy to 64-bit mode instructions?
 - `REX` prefixes have 16 possible lower-4-bits.
 Test more possibilities (I typically only testedthe REX bytes `0x40` and `0x41`, but they go up to `0x4F`).

+## Tooling relevant for development

+`objdump` is great for giving the segments etc. of an ELF file with the `-x` flag, but it doesn't seem to disassemble (`-d`) the ELFs produced by DefAssembler.

+For quick things, https://defuse.ca/online-x86-assembler.htm is good for assembly/disassembling small bits of asm.

+`gdb` can show disassembly with the `disassemble` command.
+For example, `disassemble /m 0x400000, +0x49` disassembles the 73 bytes starting at `0x400000`.